claresudbery/clare-wiki-ably/pages/coding/data/psql.md

 You can output query results to a file by running the following command:
 `\o out.txt`.
 After that all query output will go to your file.

+### Access local databases on macbook via psql

+- so far I've only used this to connect to local database
+  - but I suspect if you want to connect to a remote database (eg heroku)...
+  - ...you can click the + button bottom left to add a new server
+  - then... ok.... um...
+This doesn't have the same settings as you get in pgAdmin, so I'm not sure how you do this remotely
+- If you click the elephant in the top system tray
+- then launch the database you want
+- you'll get psql command line for the local database
+- just enter normal SQL statements - eg `select * from guess_sets limit 1;`
+- !!!
+These statements will have no effect unless you terminate them with a colon!

 ## AWS databases

 ### Access AWS databases via command line